banner

 Birds

-All pictures of garden wildlife below are thumbnails.
-Click on them te see an enlargement, usually 640 by 400 pixels, sometimes smaller or bigger.
-We normally use the animal's English name (if it has one).
-However the scientific name of the species is always mentioned in the photograph's captions.
+[All pictures of garden wildlife on this page are thumbnails.
+Click on any thumbnail for a large format to be displayed.
+The animal's English name is usually specified, provided it has one.
+The scientific name is always mentioned in the caption of the photograph.
 Click on for sound.
 For more information on a species click on a bird's name.
-You will be given a new page containing more on the bird's habits, the eggs, extra pictures and more sound if available.
+You will be given a separate page containing more information about the bird's habits, the eggs, extra pictures and also its sound (if available).]

-This page is divided into 6 chapters, of which the first one deals with passerine birds and is by far the biggest.
-That chapter has been divided into 7 smaller ones to keep navigation possible.
-In the chapter exotic birds we will deal with escaped species.
-It is doubtful, to say the least, whether these creatures stand a chance in the wild in the low countries.
+This page is divided into chapters, of which the first covers the subject of passerine birds and is by far the biggest.
+That chapter is divided into 7 smaller ones to keep navigation possible.
+In the chapter exotic birds we tell you about escaped species.
+It is doubtful, to say the least, whether these creatures stand a chance to survive in the wild in this part of the world.

-Contents: 1 Passerine Birds, 2 Pigeons, 3 Woodpeckers, 4 Exotic Birds, 5 Water Birds and 6 Other Birds
+Contents: 1 Passerine Birds, 2 Pigeons, 3 Woodpeckers, 4 Plovers 5 Exotic Birds, 6 Water Birds and 7 Other Birds

 1 Passerine Birds